ymytheresa/Garbage-Collector--mark-and-sweep-/README.md

 ## Garbage Collection Approach

 Our approach in this VM is inspired by the tricolor marking concepts used in languages like Golang, though in a more simplified form.
+This implementation draws inspiration from the article: [Exploring the Inner Workings of Garbage Collection in Golang: Tricolor Mark and Sweep](https://medium.com/@souravchoudhary0306/exploring-the-inner-workings-of-garbage-collection-in-golang-tricolor-mark-and-sweep-e10eae164a12).

 ### Inspiration from Go's Tricolor GC